ARK-369/Responsive-Blog/README.md

 # Responsive-Blog
-Responsive blog design praktice, using html and css
+Responsive blog design practice, using html and css